telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 ![Rad Rich Text Box Features Layout Elements Tables 01](images/RadRichTextBox_Features_LayoutElements_Tables_01.png)

-The __RadRichTextBox__ exposes the following methods that regard the creation or deletion of a table:

 >tipYou can obtain an existing table from the document using the EnumerateChildrenOfType() method as demonstrated in __Example 2__.
 For more information about how to select a table, please check [this article]({%slug radrichtextbox-features-selection%}).